kingaa/sbied/welcome.md

 Groups that have only four members:

-- combine Keeper and Slacker, *or*
+- combine Seeker and Taker, *or*
+- combine Seeker and Keeper.

+Groups that have only three members:

-- combine Keeper and Seeker
+- combine Seeker, Keeper, and Taker roles in one.

 ## Tentative Schedule